-Justice Dept. seizes Backpage.com
+Justice Department seizes Backpage.com

 Lawmakers on Capitol Hill and advocacy groups have long called for an investigation into Backpage.com for allegedly facilitating prostitution and sex trafficking.

-A spokesperson for the Justice Department confirmed to CNN that the website has been seized and that additional information will be provided after 6 p.m.
-ET.
+A spokesperson for the Justice Department confirmed to CNN that the website has been seized, but the case remains under seal by the court.
+No other additional information was provided as of Friday evening.